 Patients with visible scarring left behind due to poor healing or due to the use of outdated transplant procedures still have a number of other corrective options available to them.
 Current methods include scar revision (adjusting or changing the direction of a scar) as well as the implantation of donor follicles directly into the scar tissue.
 Cortisone injections are sometimes used to straighten or flatten any raised scar tissue, and dermal fillers can be utilized when the incision is set in or is concave in its appearance.
 Dermabrasion and fraxel laser repair techniques can also be used to address visible scarring, and a hair transplant surgeon is best suited to determine the most ideal course of corrective action for each individual patient.

 Scalp micropigmentation is another option available to patients seeking to hide any visible scarring.
 This is a scar camouflage procedure that is becoming increasingly popular among patients, and in many cases it may be more appropriate than some of the most commonplace techniques.
 The scalp micropigmentation process can be further augmented through the use of dermal fillers or fraxel laser repair, as this can often lead to a smoother canvas with a decline in indentation or projection of the scar tissue.
 This makes any remaining scar tissue easier to hide utilizing scalp micropigmentation.
-This process is available at hair transplant centers in New York, Connecticut, Chicago, Dubai, Abu Dhabi and Manila.
+This process is available at hair transplant centers in New York, Houston, California, Abu Dhabi and Manila.